wearefine/fae/docs/usage.md

 ```

-* in the nested table arguments, instead of making the parent_item argument item virtual (which is just the instance of the AboutUsPage, which we don't have a column in the database for), you need to make the argument related to static pages more broadly.
+* in the nested table arguments, instead of making the `parent_item` argument item virtual (which is just the instance of the `AboutUsPage`, which we don't have a column in the database for), you need to make the argument related to static pages more broadly.

 ```ruby
  section.main_content-section